 Campus Offices and Departments That Use Abbreviations

 Spell out the names of campus departments and offices and include the abbreviation in parentheses if repeating.
-On second reference, abbreviate with uppercase letters and no periods.
+On the second reference, abbreviate with uppercase letters and no periods.

 - The Professional Staff Senate (PSS) will meet on Thursday.
 PSS members will discuss….